 In 2017, the EPA reported that Americans generated nearly 268 million tons of MSW, up from 262 million tons in 2015 and 251 million tons in 2010.
 This represents a modest increase in the per capita MSW generation rate from 4.45 to 4.51 pounds per person per day between 2010 to 2017, respectively.4 In the last few decades, an increasingly larger portion of America's MSW is diverted from landfills.
 In 2017, 25% of waste was recycled, 10% was composted, and nearly 13% was combusted via WTE processes.
-However, recent years have shown that the percentage of recycled and composted MSW materials has plateaued.5

-Because there is no comprehensive database of landfills in the U.S., the exact number and age is difficult to determine.6 Estimates show that more than 2,600 landfills exist, while over 1,250 are currently open with varying amounts of remaining capacity.7 The average age of landfills is somewhere between 30 and 50 years old.8 Also receiving MSW are the 75° WTE facilities across 20 states; the majority are in Florida and along the East Coast.10 The most recent estimates of the nation's WTE facilities come from the U.S. Energy Information Administration, which shows in 2015, nearly 29 million tons, more than 10% of the nation's MSW, was burned, generating 2.3 gigawatts.11 While no publicly available data exists to characterize the condition of the nation's materials recovery facilities, which sort and process recyclables, from 2009 to 2020 the U.S. Bureau of Labor Statistics reported an increase from 90612 to 1,33113 public and private materials recovery facilities.
+However, recent years have shown that the percentage of recycled and composted MSW materials has plateaued.5 landfills exist, while over 1,250 are currently open with varying amounts of remaining capacity.
+The average age of landfills is somewhere between 30 and 50 years old.
+Also receiving MSW are the 75° WTE facilities across 20 states; the majority are in Florida and along the East Coast.
+The most recent estimates of the nation's WTE facilities come from the U.S. Energy Information Administration, which shows in 2015, nearly 29 million tons, more than 10% of the nation's MSW, was burned, generating 2.3 gigawatts.
+While no publicly available data exists to characterize the condition of the nation's materials recovery facilities, which sort and process recyclables, from 2009 to 2020 the U.S. Bureau of Labor Statistics reported an increase from 90612 to 1,33113 public and private materials recovery facilities.